dd9jn/rfc4880bis/rfc4880bis.md

   * A one-octet cipher algorithm.

-  * A one-octet AEAD algorithm.
+  * A one-octet encryption mode octet with the fixed value 0x02.
+If decryption using the EAX mode is supported this octet may have the value 0x01.

   * A one-octet chunk size.

-  * A starting initialization vector of size specified by the AEAD algorithm.
+  * A starting initialization vector of size specified by the encryption mode (15 octets for OCB).

-  * Encrypted data, the output of the selected symmetric-key cipher operating in the given AEAD mode.
+  * Encrypted data, the output of the selected symmetric-key cipher operating in the given encryption mode.

-  * A final, summary authentication tag for the AEAD mode.
+  * A final, summary authentication tag for the encryption mode (16 octets for OCB).

-An AEAD encrypted data packet consists of one or more chunks of data.
+An OCB Encrypted Data packet consists of one or more chunks of data.
 The plaintext of each chunk is of a size specified using the chunk size octet using the method specified below.